pydata/xarray/doc/user-guide/weather-climate.rst

 Several CF variable attributes contain lists of other variables associated with the variable with the attribute.
-A few of these are now parsed by XArray, with the attribute value popped to encoding on read and the variables in that value interpreted as non-dimension
+A few of these are now parsed by xarray, with the attribute value popped to encoding on read and the variables in that value interpreted as non-dimension
 coordinates: